Dave Callan: Early life and education

+Career

-Radio career
+Radio

 Callan hosted the mid-dawn shift at Triple J on Sundays from 1 am to 6 am for most of 2005 until it was discontinued.
 He continued to host the Triple J show Pirate Radio from 6 pm until 9 pm on Saturday evenings.
 The show features party music, mash-ups, and many unusual regular callers referred to as 'carnies', including Steph from Tamworth, Evil Me, and Jarred from Bunbury.
 On 19 January 2008, Callan presented the last show of Pirate Radio.
 On 27 January 2008, he returned to the mid-dawn shift on Sundays from 1 am to 6 am.
-His last time on-air was the morning of Sunday, December 19, 2010.
+His last time on-air was the morning of Sunday, 19 December 2010.

-TV career
+TV

 Callan first gained popularity while performing on Rove (Nine Network) and also on the first series of Rove Live (Network Ten), but left the show to pursue his love for stand up.
 Callan was Rove McManus' groomsman at his wedding to Belinda Emmett.

 In 2005, Callan appeared in a series of commercials called "Change is in the Air", to introduce Australians to the impending smoking ban in pubs and clubs.
 He also narrated a commercial for the Ferndale Confectionery item "Tuff Nuts", and has performed in Western Australian advertisements for WA Home Loans and Fruitisma.

 During 2006 and 2007 Callan appeared on jtv and presented episodes on occasion.

 He has appeared as a guest on the Comedy Channel's improvisational comedy program Comedy Slapdown.

 His other TV credits include O'Loghlin on Saturday Night (ABC), Standing Up (ABC), King of the Road (SBS), Good Morning Australia (Ten Network), The (NRL) Footy Show (Nine Network), Hey Hey It's Saturday (Nine Network), as a recurring guest on Spicks and Specks (ABC), and a regular performer on the yearly "Melbourne International Comedy Festival Gala".
 Callan has made several appearances on Good Game (ABC) as a guest reviewer, looking at Soul Calibur V, Just Dance: Best Of, Kid Icarus: Uprising and Heroes of Ruin, and currently has his own segment known as Laying Down the Lore.

 He also made a cameo appearance playing Just Dance at the Game Masters convention.

-Stand-up career
+Stand-up

 Touring internationally over the next few years, Callan had shows each year in the Melbourne International Comedy Festival (MICF) including: